ml-explore/mlx-examples/llms/mlx_lm/LORA.md

 python -m mlx_lm.fuse --model <path_to_model>
 ```

-This will by default load the adapters from `adapters.npz`, and save the fused
+This will by default load the adapters from `adapters/`, and save the fused
 model in the path `lora_fused_model/`.
 All of these are configurable.

 To upload a fused model, supply the `--upload-repo` and `--hf-path` arguments